rauc/rauc/docs/examples.rst

 This chapter aims to explain the basic concepts needed for RAUC using a simple but realistic scenario.

-The system is a x86 system with 1GiB of disk space and 1GiB of RAM.
+The system is x86-based with 1GiB of disk space and 1GiB of RAM.
 GRUB_ was selected as the bootloader and we want to have two symmetric installations.
 Each installation consists of an ext4 root file system only (which contains the matching kernel image).